Wenatchee Crimes and Skate Park

 Smith said the boys shouted profanities and insults at the victim

 as he was beaten.
-The man suffered scrapes and bruises, but was not hospitalized.
+The man suffered scrapes and bruises, but

 A passerby reported the attack to police.
 Two officers arrived on